Certified Public Manager Training

-Extension will be hosting management classes in May as part of the Professional and Workforce Development Program.
+Extension will be hosting management classes in February and March in Anchorage as part of the Professional and Workforce Development Program.
 The one- and two-day classes apply toward the Certified Public Manager Program but are open to anyone interested in professional development.
 The program is a nationally accredited management development program designed to develop management, supervision and leadership skills.
 One-day classes are $125 and two-day classes are $250.
 Registration and a full schedule are available online.
 Contact Anna-Mariah Kelly for more information at 907-474-5042.

 Submit requests and photos regarding local insects, plants or diseases you discover!